 - 1.1.
-Whistleblowing is the disclosure of information which relates to a genuine concern about: - breaches of EU law falling within the scope of the EU Whistleblowing Directive relating to areas including but not limited to: financial services; products and markets and the prevention of money laundering and terrorist financing; environmental protection; public health; consumer protection; protection of privacy and personal data; and the security of networks and information systems; or
+Whistleblowing is the disclosure of information which relates to a genuine concern about: - breaches of EU law falling within the scope of the EU Whistleblowing Directive relating to areas including but not limited to: financial services; products and markets and the prevention of money laundering and

-4 To be established shortly
+&lt;sup>4 To be established shortly

-- serious offences or other serious matters including by way of example, criminal activity; failure to comply with any legal or professional obligation or regulatory requirements; bribery; financial fraud or mismanagement; slavery, servitude or compulsory labour and human trafficking within our business or our supply chains; breaches of any EO policy or procedure; conduct likely to damage EO's reputation or financial wellbeing; serious or repeated violations of material internal guidelines; serious harassment; or the deliberate concealment of any of the above. - 1.2.
+- terrorist financing; environmental protection; public health; consumer protection; protection of privacy and personal data; and the security of networks and information systems; or - serious offences or other serious matters including by way of example, criminal activity; failure to comply with any legal or professional obligation or regulatory requirements; bribery; financial fraud or mismanagement; slavery, servitude or compulsory labour and human trafficking within our business or our supply chains; breaches of any EO policy or procedure; conduct likely to damage EO's reputation or financial wellbeing; serious or repeated violations of material internal guidelines; serious harassment; or the deliberate concealment of any of the above. - 1.2.
 If you have reasonable grounds to suspect any of the above ("Reportable Conduct") then you can report it under this Appendix.